kzlecha/dl_api_version_issues/README.md

 This is a repository for research on how deprecation of Deep Learning libraries and APIs affects the quality of answers given on Stack Overflow.

+The finds of this research is in [overview.md](https://github.com/kzlecha/dl_api_version_issues/blob/main/overview.md)

 ## Research Questions

 1. What is the deprecation status of the deep learning libraries in our study?